 This my largest gallery yet has been a long time coming into form.

 For years I've been tagging images that evoke the tactile feeling or visual sense of texture, and it's taken time for me to clarify for myself what was calling to me and what held these visual snippets together.
 I still can't quite explain it, however I'm thrilled to have this forum for sharing some of my favorite obscure images.

 Cold As Ice | Mar 20, 2017

 Yikes, what we won't do sometimes for an interesting photograph.
 Often the best times of day are very early before sunrise, and likewise the best times of the year are when the air in clear, which can mean winter in the southwestern US.
-These cold times of the day and year bring with them that curious water manifestation known as ice, a new experience for many southern California kids like me.
+These cold times of the day and year bring with them that curious water manifestation known as ice, a new experience for a southern California kid like me.
 This stuff is endlessly creative and stunningly beautiful upon close examination.

 Comparing Perspectives | Apr 10, 2017

 Every scene contains endless perspectives, limited by imagination, physical obstacles, inconveniences, and technology.
 The act of photography is very much about discovery.
 What's here?
 Can I find a treasure?
 It's a process of experimentation leading to lots of junk, multitudes of curious or interesting stuff, and a handful (if that) of gems.
 I love the distinct possibilities that reveal themselves.
 In this slide show gallery I offer two views of the same subject or location.
 These pairs have been accumulating in my catalogue for years, and I'm excited to have found a way to showcase them.